Annual General Meeting of Shareholders in Securitas AB (publ), 2015

 (a) the Annual Report and the Auditor’s Report and the Consolidated Financial Statements and the Group Auditor’s Report,

-(b) the statement by the auditor on the compliance with the guidelines for remuneration to management applicable since the last AGM, and
+(b) the statement by the auditor on the compliance with the guidelines for remuneration to senior management applicable since the last AGM, and

 (c) the Board’s proposal for appropriation of the company’s profit and the Board’s motivated statement thereon.

 9. Resolutions regarding

 (a) adoption of the Statement of Income and the Balance Sheet and the Consolidated Statement of Income and the Consolidated Balance Sheet as per 31 December 2014,

 (b) appropriation of the company’s profit according to the adopted Balance Sheet,